box-shadow

 Customizing shadows

-theme variables to customize the box shadow utilities in your project:
+Customize the box shadow utilities in your project using theme configuration:

 }